mikaylamancini1/UIFinalProject/README.md

 # How to use a Rubik's cube
 UI Final Project

-Group 1: Emma Schwartz, add name here
+Group 1: Emma Schwartz, Emily Lo, add name here

 Job Assignments: